jake-87/blog/content/blog/Dependent-series-part-0.md

 ```
 ### Wrapup

-Debrujin indexes and levels can also be summed up via the following:
+De Bruijn indexes and levels can also be summed up via the following:

 ```
 λa. λb. λc. c